You know that sticking to a schedule is important for your business.

 In addition to these suggested frequencies, you’ll also want to monitor your networks for feedback, and look for opportunities to engage directly with your members.

-This brings us to the type of content you’ll want to share.
+This brings us to the type of content you’ll want to share and when to share it.

 Don’t jam-pack your schedule with promotional posts.
 Remember that your goal on social media should be to grow relationships and build an audience for your business.
 It’s not to turn every new fan, follower, and connection into a paying customer.